omgnetwork/dev-portal/docs/blockchain-design.md

 The table illustrates the relation between MFP and REP in the scenario:

-Day 1
-Operator creates, includes, and starts to exit an invalid UTXO
+* Day 1: Operator creates, includes, and starts to exit an invalid UTXO

-Day 3
-User has been offline for two days.
+* Day 3: User has been offline for two days.

   User checks chain (REP) and sees the invalid transaction.

   User exits his old UTXO

-Day 4
-Both operator and user can exit (after MFP), but user's exit takes precedence based on utxoPos
+* Day 4: Both operator and user can exit (after MFP), but user's exit takes precedence based on utxoPos

 ### Block submissions
-Only a designated address that belongs to the ChildChain operator may submit blocks.
+Only a designated address that belongs to the child chain operator may submit blocks.

-Every block submitted to the RootChain contract compacts multiple ChildChain transactions.
-Effectively, the block being submitted means that during exiting, ownership of funds (inclusion of transaction) can be now proven using a new ChildChain block hash.
+Every block submitted to the root chain contract compacts multiple child chain transactions.
+Effectively, the block being submitted means that during exiting, ownership of funds (inclusion of transaction) can be now proven using a new child chain block hash.

 ### Network congestion
-The ChildChain allows a maximum of N UTXOs at given time on the ChildChain.
+The child chain allows a maximum of N UTXOs at given time on the child chain.

-N is bound by RootChain's bandwidth limitations and is the maximum amount of UTXOs that can safely request to exit, if the ChildChain becomes invalid.
+N is bound by root chain's bandwidth limitations and is the maximum amount of UTXOs that can safely request to exit, if the child chain becomes invalid.

-Plasma assumes RootChain network and block gas availability to start all users' exits in time.
-If network congestion occurs, time is frozen on the RootChain contract until is becomes safe to operate again.
+Plasma assumes root chain network and block gas availability to start all users' exits in time.
+If network congestion occurs, time is frozen on the root chain contract until is becomes safe to operate again.

-Important!

-Full implementation of this feature is reserved for further research and development.
+> Important!
+Full implementation of this feature is reserved for future research and development.

 ### Reorgs
-Reorg refers to changing the order of blocks and transactions on the RootChain.
-Reorgs can lead to spurious invalidity of the ChildChain.
-For instance, without any protection, a deposit can be placed and then spent quickly on the ChildChain.
+Reorg refers to changing the order of blocks and transactions on the root chain.
+Reorgs can lead to spurious invalidity of the child chain.
+For instance, without any protection, a deposit can be placed and then spent quickly on the child chain.

-Everything is valid, if the submit block RootChain transaction gets mined after the deposit (causing the honest ChildChain to allow the spend).
-However, if the order of these transactions gets reversed due to a reorg, the spend will appear before the deposit, rendering the ChildChain invalid.
+Everything is valid, if the submit block root chain transaction gets mined after the deposit (causing the honest child chain to allow the spend).
+However, if the order of these transactions gets reversed due to a reorg, the spend will appear before the deposit, rendering the child chain invalid.

 OmiseGO blockchain employs these mechanisms to protect itself against reorgs:

-Only allow deposits to be used on the ChildChain N Ethereum Block confirmations.
+* Only allow deposits to be used on the child chain N Ethereum Block confirmations.

-This allows you to make it expensive for miners who want to try invalidating the ChildChain.
+  This allows you to make it expensive for miners who want to try invalidating the child chain.
-The rule is built in to the ChildChain.
-The RootChain contract won't enforce this in any way.
+  The rule is built in to the child chain.
+The root chain contract won't enforce this in any way.

-Account nonce mechanism protects the submission of blocks to the RootChain contract.
+* Account nonce mechanism protects the submission of blocks to the root chain contract.

   Miners attempting to mine blocks in the wrong order would produce incorrect Ethereum block.

-ChildChain blocks are numbered independently from the numbering of deposit blocks.
+* Child chain blocks are numbered independently from the numbering of deposit blocks.

-A deposit block that disappears won't invalidate the numbering of the ChildChain blocks.
+  A deposit block that disappears won't invalidate the numbering of the child chain blocks.

-## ChildChain server
+## Child chain server

 ### Collecting transactions
-The ChildChain server collects transactions, and immediately executes valid transactions.
+The child chain server collects transactions, and immediately executes valid transactions.

-The ChildChain has a transactions per block limit; that is, an upper limit for the number of transactions that can go in a single ChildChain block.
+The child chain has a transactions per block limit; that is, an upper limit for the number of transactions that can go in a single child chain block.

 A submitted transaction that exceeds th elimit is queued, and scheduled for inclusion in the next block.
 The queue is prioritized by transaction fee value.
 When there are too many transactions in the queue, transactions with the lowest fees are lost, and must be resubmitted.

-Transaction per block limit is assumed to be 2^16, per Minimal Viable Plasma
+> Transaction per block limit is assumed to be 2^16, per Minimal Viable Plasma

 ### Submitting and propagating blocks
-The ChildChain server submits blocks to the RootChain contract.
+The child chain server submits blocks to the root chain contract.

-Every T amount of time, the ChildChain submits a block (in the form of blocks' transactions merkle root hash) to the RootChain contract, and shares the block's content with the Watcher.
+Every T amount of time, the child chain submits a block (in the form of blocks' transactions merkle root hash) to the root chain contract, and shares the block's content with the Watcher.
 Watcher receives the block, and extracts required information.

-If the ChildChain operator withholds a submitted block or if it submits an invalid block - that is, it doesn't share the block contents; then, everyone must exit.
+If the child chain operator withholds a submitted block or if it submits an invalid block - that is, it doesn't share the block contents; then, everyone must exit.

 ### Transaction content
 A transaction involves spending existing UTXO(s) (inputs), and creating new UTXO(s) (outputs).

 A transaction typically specifies the following:

-input sent
+* input sent
-output owner
+* output owner
-sender's amount (owner of the input) recipient's amount (owner of the output)
+* sender's amount (owner of the input)
+* recipient's amount (owner of the output)
-A transaction must include the spender's signature, which is proof the sender consents to their funds (input) being spent.
+* A transaction must include the spender's signature, which is proof the sender consents to their funds (input) being spent.

 Each transaction can have up to 4 UTXOs as inputs, and it can create up to 4 UTXOs as outputs.

-The ChildChain operator is eligible to claim a transaction fee (the surplus of the amount being input over the amount being output), which is stated as follows:
+The child chain operator is eligible to claim a transaction fee (the surplus of the amount being input over the amount being output), which is stated as follows:

-(sumAmount(spent UTXOs) - sumAmount(created UTXOs) >= 0) is the fee that the ChildChain operator is eligible to claim later.
+(sumAmount(spent UTXOs) - sumAmount(created UTXOs) >= 0) is the fee that the child chain operator is eligible to claim later.

-ChildChain will have the following:
+Child chain will have the following:

     [
       [sig1, sig2, sig3, sig4],